Borapa

 Borapa also known as Borpa (Village ID 124249) is a small village located 20 km from Mathura in west and about 4 km from the town Sonkh in the state of Uttar Pradesh, India.
 According to the 2011 census it has a population of 2057 living in 330 households.
+The village is a part of India's vast network of rural settlements, where agriculture serves as the primary source of livelihood for most residents.
+The Ganges River flows relatively close to the area, providing water resources that support irrigation and crop cultivation in the village.
+The climate in Borapa is typical of North Indian plains, with hot summers, a monsoon season from June to September, and cool winters.